ChaseStewart/libPathfindingCpp/README.md

 # libPathfindingCpp
-A C++ path planner providing an algorithm to assign agents to targets See [Test Results](#test-results) to get a sense of what this does
+A C++ path planner providing an algorithm to assign agents to targets.
+See [Test Results](#test-results) to get a sense of what this does

 ## Author